Love in Three Centers - Body, Heart & Mind

 The sexual instinct has its own survival value.
 Making babies ensures the continuation of the species, while “making love” is (often) accompanied by an increase in hormones and neurotransmitters which support attachment and bonding.
 Even without involvement of the heart center sex may contribute to the well being of another through physical intimacy and pleasure.
 Eros (erotic love) is not limited to sexual relations; we may sense an attraction and a connection to others through the presence of the life force itself.
 The aliveness of our body connects us to the life force in their bodies.

-With the social instinct people take action behalf of their friends, their tribe, their nation, or humanity as a whole.
+With the social instinct people take action on behalf of their friends, their tribe, their nation, or humanity as a whole.
 We are the descendants of many generations of people who lived and fought for their vision of a just society.
 Societies continue to evolve and each of us plays a small part through our participation and cooperation at so many levels with our neighbors, fellow country people, and universal villagers.
 Social instinct love can lead to acts of great service and heroism.
 But this instinct can also lead to acts of aggression and violence against people from another tribe or nation.
 Aided by the enneagram and other useful systems and methods, an evolving social consciousness is helping us lean towards peace.

 "At the risk of seeming ridiculous, let me say that the true revolutionary is guided by a great feeling of love....
 We must strive every day so that this love of living humanity will be transformed into actual deeds, into acts that serve as examples, as a moving force."